 With Amanda Habermann, M.S., Sovereign Health

 “In our hearts, we all know that death is a part of life.
-In fact, death gives meaning to our existence because it reminds us how precious life is.” – Author unknown, from Mental Health America (MHA).
+Death gives meaning to our existence because it reminds us of how precious life is.” – Author unknown, from Mental Health America (MHA).
 More proof of what early theologians proffered: We are a soul that lives in a body.
 Indeed one's brain understands the passing of life to death, but our emotions swell and cause our hearts to pound in echoing macabre in indignation of loss.

 Bereavement after death

 Death simply serves as a punitive reminder of one’s mortality that we will one day perish along with those who have left us behind.
 Despite its inevitability, rarely are we adequately equipped to deal with the pain and emotional turmoil that follows an actual, a symbolic or an intangible psychological loss.
 (Other kinds of events can be equated with the loss of a loved one like the loss of a person’s sense of safety after he or she experiences a traumatic event.)

 When we are “deprived by something or someone we valued,” which is typically the case when someone we love passes away, what follows is a distinct period of grieving, sadness and emotional distress that is called bereavement.
 Our coping mechanisms, cultural norms, support system as well as the circumstances of the death and our relationship with the deceased person may all play a role in how we react to a significant loss.